inejc/carte-noire/_posts/2017-06-12-mathematics-developers-survey.md

 <p align="center">
     <img src="https://raw.githubusercontent.com/inejc/math-devs-survey/master/2016/plots/purchasing_power_industries_posterior_check.png"/>
     <b align="center">Figure 13: Purchasing power among industries posterior predictive check.
-Densities are sampling distributions of means of posterior predictive samples of the same sizes as the observed samples.
+Densities are sampling distributions of means of posterior predictive samples (of the same sizes as the observed samples).
 Red lines indicate the observed means.</b>
 </p>

 Result of the sampling is available in **Figure 14**.
 Plotted are 90% confidence intervals for purchasing power posterior means for all industries.
 We are most certain that mean purchasing power is higher in _Finance/Banking_ than in all other domains (with two exceptions: the _Internet_ and _Media/Advertising_ domains).
 Mathematics developers in _Education_ have lower mean purchasing power than those in the _Software Products, _Media/Advertising_, _Internet_, _Healthcare_ and _Finance/Banking_ domains.
 There are no meaningful differences in remaining industries.